Mumbai Indians: Home ground

-Mumbai Indians now play their home games at Wankhede Stadium in Mumbai.
-The stadium is named after former BCCI President S. K. Wankhede.
-The stadium is owned by the Mumbai Cricket Association and has a seating capacity of 33,108.
+Since 2011, the team has played its primary home games at the Wankhede Stadium in South Mumbai.
+Named after former BCCI President S. K. Wankhede, the stadium is owned by the Mumbai Cricket Association (MCA) and has a seating capacity of approximately 33,108.
+The venue is known for its partisan crowd and the "North Stand" atmosphere, which is a core part of the Mumbai Indians' brand identity.